openharmony/docs/en/application-dev/faqs/faqs-ability.md

 ## How do I obtain a notification when the device orientation changes?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+Applicable to: OpenHarmony 3.2 Beta5 (API version 9)

 **Solution**